AlexanderAkhtar/bach_26/README.md

 the contents are as follows

-test_compare contains the self written methods used for cleaning and evaluating test-and true result data. the various files named x_mod are the modified testing and datacollection methods used for collecting the test result data.
+test_compare contains the self written methods used for cleaning and evaluating test-and true result data.

+The various files named x_mod are the modified testing and datacollection methods used for collecting the test result data.

+The gen folder containes the contains a generalised format of the datacollection script.

+Result folder contains the raw result data gatherd from the tests of the models.

+the compare results of the test compare methods used on the test data.

+the